z-shell/community/.github/GOVERNANCE.md

 # Governance Policy

 This document provides the governance policy for the Project.
-Maintainers agree to this policy and to abide by all Project polices, including the [code of conduct](../org-docs/CODE-OF-CONDUCT.md), [trademark policy](../org-docs/TRADEMARKS.md), and [antitrust policy](../org-docs/ANTITRUST.md) by adding their name to the [maintainers.md file](./MAINTAINERS.md).
+Maintainers agree to this policy and to abide by all Project polices, including the [code of conduct](https://github.com/z-shell/.github/blob/main/docs/CODE-OF-CONDUCT.md), [trademark policy](https://github.com/z-shell/.github/blob/main/docs/TRADEMARKS.md), and [antitrust policy](https://github.com/z-shell/.github/blob/main/docs/ANTITRUST.md) by adding their name to the [maintainers.md file](./MAINTAINERS.md).

-## 1. Roles.
+x## 1.
+Roles.

 This project may include the following roles.
 Additional roles may be adopted and documented by the Project.